MEDLab-ImageGuidance/PlusBuild/README.md

 | PLUSBUILD_USE_IntuitiveDaVinci | *TRUE*  |
 | PLUSBUILD_USE_<OtherDevices>   | *False* |

-    * We only really care about using the da Vinci API right now, so don't use any of the other devices.

 6. Configure.
 7. We need to find the include directory and static library for the da Vinci API in order to link to it:
     * Set IntuitiveDaVinci_INCLUDE_DIR     to  *your/isi_api/install/location/include*